PrincetonUniversity/hpc_beginning_workshop/06_slurm/README.md

 ## Running Jobs in Parallel as a Single SLURM Job

-If we have the for example 3 jobs and we want to run them in parallel as a single SLURM job, we can use the following Slurm script:
+If we have, say, 3 jobs and we want to run them in parallel as a single SLURM job, we can use the following script:

 ```bash
 #!/bin/bash